ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/targetgroup.md

 	* possible values: "HTTP"
 * `targets` (array)
 	* description: Array of items in the collection.
-* :
+	* properties:
 		* `healthCheckEnabled` (boolean)
 			* description: Makes the target available only if it accepts periodic health check TCP connection attempts; when turned off, the target is considered always available.
 The health check only consists of a connection attempt to the address and port of the target.
 		* `ip` (string)
 			* description: The IP of the balanced target VM.
 		* `maintenanceEnabled` (boolean)
 			* description: Maintenance mode prevents the target from receiving balanced traffic.
 		* `port` (integer)
 			* description: The port of the balanced target service; valid range is 1 to 65535.
 			* format: int32
 		* `weight` (integer)
 			* description: Traffic is distributed in proportion to target weight, relative to the combined weight of all targets.
 A target with higher weight receives a greater share of traffic.
 Valid range is 0 to 256 and default is 1; targets with weight of 0 do not participate in load balancing but still accept persistent connections.
 It is best use values in the middle of the range to leave room for later adjustments.
 			* format: int32

 ### Required Properties